Freetrade Review 2026 – can you trade stocks for free?

 Freetrade Basic Plan

-The Freetrade ‘Basic' plan allows users to buy and sell shares via a General Investment Account (GIA) commission-free.
-There is no monthly subscription fee and users can access around 4,700 stocks and ETFs.
-Previously, the Freetrade basic plan only allowed access to around 1,500 shares, however, this was increased to 4,700 in November 2023.
+The Freetrade ‘Basic' plan allows users to buy and sell shares via a Flexible Stocks & Shares ISA, Junior ISA, SIPP and General Investment Account (GIA), commission-free.
+There is no monthly subscription fee and users can access the full range of 6,500 stocks and ETFs.
 FX fees for buying overseas stocks are charged at 0.99% on this plan.
+Freetrade also pays monthly interest of 1% on up to £1,000 of uninvested cash.

 Freetrade Standard Plan

-The Freetrade ‘Standard' plan is a paid subscription service that gives users access to a Stocks and Shares ISA in addition to a General Investment Account.
-Standard plan subscribers can access the full range of over 6,000 stocks and ETFs.
-In addition, Freetrade standard plan users can earn 1% interest on up to £2,000 of uninvested cash.
-The price for the Freetrade basic subscription plan is £5.99 per month or £59.88 per year.
+The Freetrade ‘Standard' plan is a paid subscription service that gives users access to its Flexible Stocks and Shares ISA, SIPP and General Investment Account.
+Standard plan subscribers can access the full range of over 6,500 stocks and ETFs as well as well as a wide range of mutual funds.
 FX fees for buying overseas stocks are charged at 0.59% on this plan.
+In addition, Freetrade standard plan users can earn 2.5% interest on up to £2,000 of uninvested cash.
+The price for the Freetrade basic subscription plan is £5.99 per month or £59.88 if you opt to pay annually.

 Freetrade Plus Plan

-The Freetrade ‘Plus' plan is a paid subscription service that gives users access to a Self-Invested Personal Pension (SIPP) in addition to a General Investment Account and Stocks and Shares ISA.
-Freetrade plus users also get access to the full range of over 6,000 stocks and ETFs as well as access to priority customer support.
-In addition, Freetrade plus users can earn 3% interest on up to £4,000 of uninvested cash.
-The price for the Freetrade plus subscription plan is £11.99 per month or £119.88 per year.
-FX fees for buying overseas stocks are charged at 0.39% on this plan.
+The Freetrade ‘Plus' plan is a paid subscription service that also gives users access to its Flexible Stocks and Shares ISA, Junior ISA, SIPP and General Investment Account.
+Freetrade plus users also get access to the full range of over 6,500 stocks and ETFs as well as the full range of mutual funds.
+FX fees for buying overseas stocks are charged at a lower rate of 0.39% on this plan.
+In addition, Freetrade plus users can earn 3.5% interest on up to £3,000 of uninvested cash as well as access to priority customer support.
+The price for the Freetrade plus subscription plan is £11.99 per month or £119.88 if you opt to pay annually.

 How do the Freetrade plans compare?